atorias/atorias.github.io/docs/linux_tools/nginx.md

  location ~* \.(gif|jpg|jpeg)$ {

 # matches any request ending in gif, jpg, or jpeg.
 However, all

 # requests to the /images/ directory will be handled by

- # Configuration C.
+# Configuration C

  [ configuration D ]